 Free shipping—is it worth it?

 Customers love free shipping, as studies repeatedly confirm.
-This is not surprising, as free delivery feels like money saved.
-Customers don’t have to add an extra sum, to the already perceived value, in the next step of the order.
+This isn’t surprising, as free delivery feels like money saved.
+Customers don’t have to add an extra sum to the already perceived value in the next step of the order.

 As a shop owner, it’s a good idea to take this little bit of sales psychology into account.
 By offering free shipping, your customers will feel like they have been treated fairly, without having to pay any “hidden costs.”
 But your next question is probably: “Can this really be profitable?”

-Although there is no one correct answer, it is often true that customers perceive free delivery, even at a slightly higher price, as a special service.
-So offering free delivery and returns can often increase the chances of an order being made.
+There is no one correct answer, but it is often true that customers perceive free delivery, even at a slightly higher price, as a special service.
+So offering free delivery can often increase the chances of an order being placed.